jfo/muhblog/src/post/stdwrite.md

 ```

 Ruby is a full throated object oriented language, and so of course its
-underlying class abstraction is more robust than this facsimile of it in Zig,
+underlying class abstraction is more robust than this facsimile of one in Zig,
 but the effect of that is that, well, there's really nothing special about a
 zig "instance" vs "static" method, as they are simply functions defined on the
 struct that _happen_ to be available through multiple calling conventions.